Send me an e-mail!

 |14.
 Rural areas have other problems: Rationalisation measures can steal schools, grocery stores, rail and bus connections and medical services all too quickly.

-That is why we need stronger Green representation from the country in saxony´s legislature.
+That is why we need stronger Green representation from the country in Saxony´s legislature.
 So the country mouse gets his piece of cake too.

 In all events, give your local Green candidate your first ticket vote even if you prefer me or someone else for the second vote.

-The population shift from rural areas to cities has gone on for centuries, but in the last few decades it has become so rapid that a virtual drain of village populations and total loss of property value.
+The population shift from rural areas to cities has gone on for centuries, but in the last few decades it has become so rapid that there is a virtual drain of village populations and total loss of property value.
 This is because not enough is done to support new business there.
 Subsidizing biogas production would simultaneously create more jobs there, produce more renewable energy and reduce the Nitrate levels in ground water.
 Such systems take place where photovoltaic modules can be mounted on the roof. and where there is energy other production lines can be run and jobs created.
 Is the goverenment in Dresden sleeping?
 He who seeketh not, findeth not.
 Was it noth the CDU government in Berlin that cancelled subsidies for biogas production?

 Actually it ought to be booming in rural areas, not a land of undergrowth where Sleeping Beauty lies forever unawaken.